Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/Virtual Terminal Basics.rst

 		running = false;
 	}

-	void update_CAN_network(void *)
+	// This callback will provide us with event driven notifications of softkey presses from the stack void handle_softkey_event(const isobus::VirtualTerminalClient::VTKeyEvent &event)
 	{
-		isobus::CANNetworkManager::CANNetwork.update();
-	}

-	void raw_can_glue(isobus::CANMessageFrame &rawFrame, void *parentPointer)
+		if (event.keyNumber == 0)
 		{
-		isobus::CANNetworkManager::CANNetwork.can_lib_process_rx_message(rawFrame, parentPointer);
+			// We have the alarm ACK code, so if we have an active alarm, acknowledge it by going back to the main runscreen virtualTerminalUpdateHelper->set_active_data_or_alarm_mask(example_WorkingSet, mainRunscreen_DataMask);
 		}

-	// This callback will provide us with event driven notifications of button presses from the stack void handleVTKeyEvents(const isobus::VirtualTerminalClient::VTKeyEvent &event)
-	{
-		static std::uint32_t exampleNumberOutput = 214748364; // In the object pool the output number has an offset of -214748364 so we use this to represent 0.

 		switch (event.keyEvent)
 		{